 - Get clients “as a” freelancer

-Using modifiers is a great way to tailor your search to a specific sector.
+Modifiers are a great way to tailor your search to a specific sector.

 At their core, modifiers are prepositions.
 So, you could include one of these with your search.
 For example: